 This plan includes:

-- Dividing the Fall 2020 semester into two seven-week halves for traditional undergraduate students.
+- Dividing the Fall 2020 semester into two seven-week halves and the Spring 2021 semester into two eight-week modules for traditional undergraduate students.

-- Students’ and faculty members' class loads will be split between the two halves, so that both are only juggling two to three classes during each seven-week module.
+- Students’ and faculty members' class loads will be split between the two halves so that both are only juggling two to three classes during each module.

 - Fall Module 1 will begin on Aug.
-17 and end on Oct.
+17 and ended on Oct.
 3, with final exams scheduled for Oct.
 2-3.